 7 journaling ideas to get started

 If you’re ready to start writing, here are 7 journaling ideas that will help you get started.
 You obviously don’t have to pick all of them.
-Instead, just try one of these out whenever you feel like you don’t know what to write in your journal.
+Instead, try one of these whenever you feel like you don’t know what to write in your journal.

 1. Journal about things that you’re grateful for in your life